 What is a share?
 Definition and meaning

-It is essentially an exchangeable piece of value of a company which can fluctuate up or down, depending on several different market factors.
+It is essentially an exchangeable piece of value of a company that can fluctuate up or down, depending on several different market factors.

 Companies divide capital into shares as a means of raising capital.
 Shares are also known as stocks.